software-mansion/starknet.py/docs/guide/account_and_client.rst

 ------------------

 By default, :ref:`Account` calls Starknet for nonce every time a new transaction is signed or executed.
-This is okay for most users, but in case your applications needs to pre-sign multiple transactions for execution, deals with high amount of transactions or just needs to support different nonce logic, it is possible to so with :ref:`Account`.
+This is okay for most users, but in case your application needs to pre-sign multiple transactions for execution, deals with high amount of transactions or just needs to support different nonce logic, it is possible to do so with :ref:`Account`.
 Simply overwrite the :meth:`~starknet_py.net.account.account.Account.get_nonce` method with your own logic.

 .. codesnippet:: ../../starknet_py/tests/e2e/docs/guide/test_custom_nonce.py